e-lab/GameNet/utils/interfaceGame/README.md

 * **initialPosY:** Initial y position of the vehicle (will be redefined to closest road) [integer]
 * **maxDuration:** Duration in hours of the session [integer]

-See *Scenario.cpp* for more details on the supported values, especially for car, drivingStyle and initialWeather.
 #### 3.1.
 Dataset generation description
 The in-game screenshots are stored as RGB PNG format, with the specified width and length of the *config.ini* file.
 These images are named in order of capture from 1 to undefined.
 Alongside the images, a file named *dataset.txt* contains a row for each image name, with the labels associated to it separated by spaces.
 The labels are the following, in the same order: